awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/fsx-for-lustre/guide.md

 #### 1. Driver install and IAM configuration

-> Important: Terraform deployent users should skip this step.
+> Important: Skip this step if you are using a Terraform deployment since EFS CSI driver is installed by default unless you set `enable_aws_fsx_csi_driver = false`.

 ##### 1. Install the FSx CSI Driver
 We recommend installing the FSx CSI Driver v0.9.0 directly from the [the aws-fsx-csi-driver GitHub repository](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) as follows: